techno-tim/techno-tim.github.io/_posts/2023-06-18-mobile-homelab.md

 ## Proxmox

 So that’s what I did, I installed Proxmox on this machine since it supports virtualization and hardware passthrough.
-At first, I wanted to create an LXC container  for OpenWRT to use less resources, however, it does not support hardware passthrough like virtualization does for network cards so I created a simple virtual machine..
+At first, I wanted to create an LXC container  for OpenWRT to use less resources, however, it does not support hardware passthrough like virtualization does for network cards so I created a simple virtual machine.
 I found this [great guide](https://i12bretro.github.io/tutorials/0405.html) on creating an OpenWRT VM on Proxmox!

 The steps to create a VM were pretty straight forward and I followed each step on that checklist carefully.